ismaelsadeeq/Data-Structures-Algorithms-Problems/Sorting/Java/SelectionSort/Readme.md

 The algorithm maintains two subarrays in a given array.

--The subarray which already sorted.
+- The subarray which already sorted.

--The remaining subarray was unsorted.
+- The remaining subarray was unsorted.

 In every iteration of the selection sort, the minimum element (considering ascending order) from the unsorted subarray is picked and moved to the sorted subarray.